 IoTsense LLC

-IoTsense LLC is a boutique consulting establishment that focuses on IoT technology development and advising.
+IoTsense LLC is a boutique consulting establishment that focuses on IoT technology development and consulting.
 The company is based in San Francisco Bay Area.

 This site contains a brief description of our activities and services, a collection of blogs, and a list of events.
 The image is from our interoperability demo presented at the IoT Solutions World Congress.